TritonDataCenter/linux-live/docs/2-platform-image.md

 ### Build machine installation

 The debian-live image can be created on an existing debian-live system.
-This image is not redistributable due to the inclusion of zfs.
+This image is not redistributable due to the inclusion of ZFS.
 For this reason, the steps to creating your a PI build environment varies.